NVIDIA/atex/nv_ops/README.md

 ### Use it in Real-World Model
-We provide the sample scripts to demonstrate how to substitute the `nv_norms.FusedXXXNorm` for the existing layer calls.
+We provide the sample scripts to demonstrate how to substitute the `nv_norms.XXXNormalization` for the existing layer calls.

 To replace `tf.keras.layers.LayerNormalization` (details in `sample_layerN.py`):
 ```python